Title

 The amendment to the Omnibus Rules Implementing the Labor Code grants all employees in commercial, industrial, and agricultural enterprises the right to self-organization and to form labor unions for collective bargaining, with exceptions for supervisory and managerial employees, and provides eligibility guidelines for alien employees.

-No, supervisory employees are not eligible for membership in labor unions of rank-and-file employees, but they may form, join, or assist separate labor unions of their own.
+No. Supervisory employees shall not be eligible for membership in a labor union of the rank-and-file employees, but they may form, join, or assist separate labor unions of their own.

-Yes, alien employees with valid working permits issued by the Department of Labor may join or assist labor unions if they are nationals of a country that grants similar rights to Filipino workers or has ratified ILO Convention No. 87 or 98, as certified by the Department of Foreign Affairs.
+Yes, if they have valid working permits issued by the DOLE and are nationals of a country that grants the same or similar rights to Filipino workers, or that has ratified ILO Convention No. 87 and ILO Convention No. 98, as certified by the Department of Foreign Affairs.

-Yes, ambulant, intermittent, self-employed, rural workers and those without definite employers may form labor organizations for their mutual aid, protection, and other legitimate purposes except collective bargaining.
+They may form labor organizations for their mutual aid and protection and other legitimate purposes except collective bargaining.

-This order took effect fifteen (15) days after its publication in two newspapers of general circulation.
+It takes effect fifteen (15) days after its publication in two (2) newspapers of general circulation.

-Articles 5 and 269 of the Labor Code, as amended, authorize the issuance of this order.
+It cites Articles 5 and 269 of the Labor Code, as amended.

 Analyze Cases Smarter, Faster